What Does Dandelion Flower Mean and Symbolise?

 Meaning of Dandelion Flowers

-Literally speaking, Dandelions were named after a lion’s tooth because of the leaves’ resemblance.
+Literally speaking, the etymological meaning of dandelions takes after a the tooth of a lion because of the leaves’ resemblance.
 If you think about it, whenever kids lose their teeth or fall off, the Tooth Fairy would exchange it for gold (or money).
-A few folks believe that this is the true reason why a Dandelion was named the Lion’s Tooth.
+A few folks believe that this is the true reason why a Dandelion was named after the tooth of a lion.

 As the seeds fly away with a blow, a wish is to be granted!
-With that being said, a Taraxacum flower stands for innocent wishes or deepest desires.
+With that being said, a dandelion flower meaning stands for making wishes or deepest desires.
 More often than not, children who wish upon this flower want something materialistic like candy, toys, or puppies!

 Adults who wish upon this flower though want something different.
 This flower and wishing upon its seeds speaks of requited affection and heartfelt sympathy.